-- Estimating the number of patients exposed to Strattera, stratified by age group (paediatric, adolescent, adult and elderly) based on years of available data. - Estimating the duration of exposure, medication possession ratio, and dose over the most recent 24 months of data available. - Estimating the number of patients that restarted, the gap time in between, and duration of use in additional exposures over the most recent 24 months, for those patients who stopped taking Strattera. - Describing the population being treated with atomoxetine in terms of common comorbidities, and concomitant medications.
+- Estimating the number of patients exposed to Strattera, stratified by age group (paediatric, adolescent, adult and elderly) and formulation (capsule and oral solution) based on years of available data. - Estimating the duration of exposure, medication possession ratio, and dose over the most recent 24 months of data available for capsules and 18 months for the oral solution. - Estimating the number of patients that restarted, the gap time in between, and duration of use in additional exposures over the most recent 24 months for capsules and 18 months for the oral solution, for those patients who stopped taking Strattera. - Describing the population being treated with atomoxetine in terms of common comorbidities, and concomitant medications.